kubedb/docs/docs/guides/kafka/concepts/connectcluster.md

 See [here](https://github.com/kmodules/offshoot-api/blob/kubernetes-1.21.1/api/v1/types.go#L237) to understand these fields in detail.

-### spec.terminationPolicy
+### spec.deletionPolicy

-`spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `ConnectCluster` crd or which resources KubeDB should keep or delete when you delete `ConnectCluster` crd.
-KubeDB provides following four termination policies:
+`spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `ConnectCluster` crd or which resources KubeDB should keep or delete when you delete `ConnectCluster` crd.
+KubeDB provides following four deletion policies:

 - Delete
 - DoNotTerminate
 - WipeOut

-When `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
-If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
+When `deletionPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+If admission webhook is enabled, `DoNotTerminate` prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.

 ## spec.healthChecker
 It defines the attributes for the health checker.